 The world of Temmark Osteraith used to be the “Milland” world and appeared in a couple of stories about a girl named “Alyce” who got into all kinds of trouble.
 So it feels long ago—but also moving forward in an important way.
 I finished most of the story of what will now be Temmark Osteraith fifteen years ago and I’m such a different person now, in a lot of ways, that I think the audience attitude to the book now will be quite different from what it would have had at that time.
 Or even from the attitude towards some of my other books published more recently.

-Temmark Osteraith has maybe a bit of a wilder aspect than the old world of Alyce’s Milland.
+Temmark Osteraith has maybe a bit of a more action aspect than the old world of Alyce’s Milland.
 It was this very off-beat, funny, kind of adventure in a period-historical type of world.
-Whereas in Temmark Osteraith we have a futuristic world, characters that aren’t even human, and a house that still a bit resembles an old mansion, but with an unpredictable personality of its own.
+Whereas in Temmark Osteraith we have a futuristic world and a house that still a bit resembles an old mansion, but with an unpredictable personality of its own.
 A lot is different now from that original draft—setting, character names, some of the plot, you name it—but it still has things that are similar too.
-A bridge between the past and where my writing is today, to the extent I think it actually brings out the story that was always underlying Milland instead of replacing it.
+A bridge between the past and where my writing is today, to the extent I think it actually brings out the story that was always underlying this book instead of replacing it.
+And we've already seen there's a deep link between Milland futuristic, as in The Birthday Present & Millhaven Castle.

 And there will be more updates.